Clyde Ladies 'no longer wish to play' for club after David Goodwillie rejoins men's team

-General manager of Clyde Ladies resigns along with entire squad after David Goodwillie rejoined men's team on loan from Raith Rovers; Scottish MP John Mason considering position as one of 400-plus fan owners of the club; Goodwillie banned from Broadwood Stadium by North Lanarkshire Council
+Manager of Clyde Ladies resigns along with entire squad after Goodwillie rejoined men's team from Raith Rovers; director Andy Allan has quit the club; John Mason MSP considering his position as one of the club's owners; Goodwillie banned from Broadwood Stadium by North Lanarkshire Council

 Clyde Ladies have confirmed they "no longer wish to play" for the club following David Goodwillie's return to the men's team.